Logo Retention Rate

 MetricDescription

-Active SubscribersThe total number of active, paying customers at the end of the period.
+RetainedThe number of those original customers who are still paying at the end of the period.

-Logo Retention Rate (Green)The calculated Logo Retention Rate for the period (displayed as a percentage).
+Logo Retention Rate (Green)The calculated Logo Retention Rate for the period (Retained / Original, displayed as a percentage).

 Avg.
 6 Months (Green)The Logo Retention Rate averaged over the preceding six monthly periods (displayed as a percentage).